dmnpx/tbd/README.md

   - Money

 # Sliders
 Each slider will vary between 0% and 100%.
 When a slider goes below 50% related bad events will be unlocked.
 In the opposit, when a slider goes above 60% related good events will be unlocked.
-In order to have continue his game, the player will have to maintain each of his sliders as close to 60% as possible.
+In order to continue his game, the player will have to maintain each of his sliders as close to 60% as possible.
 - Happy / Angry: Represents how your population is feeling.
 Wars, food, money and health will change this slider.
 - Security / Crime: Represents how your population behaves.
 Army, happyness and money will change this slider.
 - Diplomatic / Rude: Represents how other countries feel about you.
 Army, wars and overall power will change this slider.